 For more information on naming rules in Alabama, please consult the Names of Entities Section of the Alabama Business and Nonprofit Entities Code.

 Once you’ve picked the perfect name for your business, you don’t want to lose it to another aspiring entrepreneur.
-Thankfully, Alabama allows you to reserve your business name if you’re not quite ready to register your business.
+As we mentioned earlier, Alabama requires you to reserve your business name before you can register your business.
 To do that, you’ll need to file the Name Reservation Request Form along with a $25 fee.
-In Alabama, this is actually a required step.
-So you must file a Name Reservation Request.
+In Alabama, this is actually a required step, so you must file a Name Reservation Request.
 You’ll attach a copy of it to the Certificate of Formation.

 Filing this reservation protects your chosen name for your exclusive use for a full year.
 You can learn more about name reservations here.